ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 7. In the io-package.json a `type` attribute should be created under common.
 For this purpose, the best fitting category should be specified from this [list] (# adapter categories).

-8. In the io-package.json a `connectionType` attribute should be created under common.
+8. In the io-package.json the `connectionType` and` dataSource` attributes should be created under common.
 For this purpose, the best fitting connection category should be specified from this [list] (# adapter connection type).

 9. The states created by the adapter should have valid information for their [roles] (https://github.com/ioBroker/ioBroker/blob/master/doc/STATE_ROLES.md#state-roles) `role` under common ,